8g/approx 2 tsp Dried Yeast

 4 cups/500g Strong White Bread Flour (not all purpose flour)

 1 & 1/2 cup/270g Dried Fruit (such as dried orange peel, raisins, dried cherries, dried cranberries, dried apricot etc – chopped small)

 Approx 1/2 cup/125g Water

 1/4 cup/60ml Water

-Meanwhile, mix together the flour, mixed spice and salt in a large mixing bowl or stand mixer.
-Make a well in the middle then add the milk& yeast mix.
+Meanwhile, mix together the flour, mixed spice and salt in a large mixing bowl or bread mixer.
+Make a well in the middle then add then milk & yeast mix.
 Stir until the mix starts combining.

 Now it’s time to knead.

-You want to knead for around 8-10 minutes.
-The dough should be beautifully smooth and elastic after the 10 mins.
-Add minimal flour whilst kneading, if you feel its way too sticky.
+Knead the dough for around 6-8 minutes.
+The dough should be beautifully smooth and elastic after.
+Add minimal flour whilst kneading, if you feel it’s too sticky.

 Place the dough back into the mixing bowl this time make sure you have light oiled the bottom of the bowl.